 Defects can occur in all buildings, but one common factor is the need to act fast.
 In most cases, this will prevent the need for further, more extensive and costly remedial works.

-Have a crack and not sure if its still active we can setup a monitoring program where one of our surveyors will visit site and install crack monitoring discs so we can undertake seasonal or monthly monitoring to identify if the cracking is is live and continuing to move.
+Have a crack and are not sure if it’s still active we can set up a monitoring program where one of our surveyors will visit the site and install crack monitoring discs so we can undertake seasonal or monthly monitoring to identify if the cracking is live and continuing to move.

 A Snagging List is a detailed report of items not finished to an acceptable standard in a total or partial new build as well as recently refurbished older properties